escodebar/trainings/slides.md

 * Now we should have a graph with two branches.
 * Could you draw the graph of our Git repository?

-Questions:
-* Where do all these objects come from?
-[2 commits, 2 trees, 2 new blobs, 2 changes to `README`]

 ---

 ## What a beautiful tree